MrPlusGH/NPlusMiner/OptionalMiners/Readme.txt

 - ccminerenemy
-         Note that ccminerenemy is closed source and therefore is NOT enabled in NPlusMiner by default Use at your own risk
+         Note that ccminerenemy is closed source and therefore is NOT enabled in NPlusMiner by default It is not recommended to use ccminerenemy on any machine which hosts wallets or other information.
+         It is not recommended to use ccminerenemy as it is closed source.
+         Use at your own risks
    - Download ccminer enemy
    - Place the ccminer enemy files in the ".\Bin\NVIDIA-ccminerenemy\" folder
    - Copy ccminerenemy.ps1 in the ".\miners\" folder